CEI-lab/ece3400-2018/docs/lab2.md

 * Next, hook up your circuit to the Arduino and try make it detect the presence of an IR hat.
 Remember: It is wise to put a ~300 Ω resistor in series with anything you connect to a pin, whether it is an input or an output.
 This way, if you have set something up incorrectly, it is less likely that you will burn out the pin or any connected components.

-* In the final competition you will need to distinguish other robots (12kHz) from decoys (7kHz and 17kHz).
-If you have time to spare, check that your FFT works well enough to sense the difference.
+* Next, take the IR decoy and hook it up to 3V power.
+3V, NOT 5V!
+Again, you can use a coin cell battery, or (recommended) use a power supply.
+Try placing your robot at an intersection in the maze, and place the decoy on a wall next to it.
+Code up a solution that enables your robot to tell the difference between robots and decoys.
+Anything goes - it could be a great FFT filter, or some higher level reasoning.

-* **Remember to turn off the IR hat when you're done using it.
-You may keep the hat in your box, but we recommend ensuring that your IR detection circuit works before mounting it permanently on the robot.
+* **Remember to turn off the IR hat and the decoy when you're done using it.
+You may keep the IR hat in your box after lab, but we recommend ensuring that you get the IR detection circuit working, before you mount your hat permanently on your robot.
 Alternatively, pair up with another team and make the robots sense each other.
 (We do NOT have enough boards for everyone to get two). **

 * As always, feel free to talk to other groups or a TA if you need assistance!